Berms without Calibration: Canary Swaptions

 \section{Canary Swaptions}

 A Canary swaption~\cite{He} is the simplest Bermudan swaption with only two exercise dates: $T_1<T_2$.
-There are two coterminal swaps the swaption can be exercised in to: $S(T_1,T_e,K)$ and $S(T_2,T_e,K)$.
+There are two coterminal swaps the swaption can be exercised into: $S(T_1,T_e,K)$ and $S(T_2,T_e,K)$.
 The payoff can be calculated in the annuity measure of the second coterminal swap as